Table of Contents

 Example: In the US, more groceries are purchased at Walmart than any other store.
 Walmart is known for having relatively cheap options available.
 If we look at some select items from Walmart we can see the cost of a basic healthy day of eating:

-Overall, it should be clear that with careful planning it is usually possible to eat healthily at a relatively low cost, and potentially even more cheaply than if one were to spend money on fast food and various snack items.
+Overall, it should be clear that with careful planning it is usually possible to eat healthily at a relatively low cost, and potentially even more cheaply than if you were to spend money on fast food and various snack items.

 Cooking can take a lot of time, especially when preparing elaborate meals.
 Cooking every day will be infeasible for many people.
 Thankfully, it is generally possible to cook in bulk so that this is not necessary.
-Let’s go over some tips to do this.
+I’ll go over some tips to do this.

 - If you can afford a standalone freezer and have the space for it, this will allow storage of large amounts of food and cut down on total food preparation time significantly.